Man-Thing (film): Cast

 The characters portrayed by Mammone, Zappa, and director Leonard are named after Mike Ploog, Steve Gerber, and Val Mayerik, who all worked on the Man-Thing comic.
 A photo of Man-Thing co-creator Stan Lee can be seen on the board of "Missing People" who have been presumably killed by the Man-Thing.

 Production

 Development

-In 2000, Marvel Entertainment entered into a joint venture agreement with Artisan Entertainment to turn at least 15 Marvel superhero franchises into live-action films, television series, direct-to-video films and internet projects.
+In 2000, Marvel Enterprises entered into a joint venture agreement with Artisan Entertainment to turn at least 15 Marvel superhero franchises into live-action films, television series, direct-to-video films, and internet projects.
 These franchises included an adaptation of the Man-Thing.

 Plans to make a film about the character were first announced in 2001.
 It was variously considered for a direct-to-video release, or a theatrical release.
-After the success of Stephen Norrington's Blade (1998), Bryan Singer's X-Men (2000), M. Night Shyamalan's Unbreakable (2000) and Sam Raimi's Spider-Man (2002) the film was moved to a theatrical release to exploit on the success of superheroes.
+After the success of Stephen Norrington's Blade (1998), Bryan Singer's X-Men (2000) and Sam Raimi's Spider-Man (2002), the film was moved to a theatrical release to exploit on the success of superheroes.

+Originally, director Brett Leonard and writers James Coyne and Hans Rodionoff were developing Man-Thing as a darker, emotional horror film with a strong character-driven origin story.
+Their version reportedly focused on Ted Sallis’ transformation into Man-Thing, a more tragic and emotional exploration of his human life, a father-son relationship element that gave the monster story a personal tragedy.
+However, after Hulk received mixed reviews and underperformed compared to expectations, Marvel executives became worried that Man-Thing shared too many similarities.
+Ang Lee’s Hulk was not considered a complete failure, but it was divisive.
+Critics praised aspects like its ambition, visual style, and psychological themes, but many audiences disliked.

+According to Leonard, Marvel executives became concerned that Man-Thing’s emotional father-son storyline might create the same reaction.
+As a result, the studio sent a new script draft that drastically changed the direction of the movie, from the version he wanted to make.